-Table 7.
-Guest support (continued) Note: Current z/VM relea Note: Current z/VM release is 7.3.
-Guest Support notes 21CS VSE n 6.3 or later z/VSE has achieved end of life and has been replaced by 21CS VSEn.
-Support for 21CS VSEn is provided by 21CS.
-For more information, see 21CS website. z/VM System Recovery Boost support benefits the 21CS VSEn guest environment when running on IBM z15 and later servers. z/VM Running z/VM in a virtual machine (z/VM as a guest of z/VM, also known as "second-level") is functionally supported but is intended only for testing purposes for the second-level z/VM system and its guests (called "third- level" guests).
-Performance of the third-level guests will not compare favorably to what would be achieved running those guest workloads second-level. z/VM Guest Coupling Simulation is not supported in the z/VM guest.
+Table 8.
+Guest support (continued) Guest of z/VM 7.4 or 7.3 host Support notes 21CS VSE n 6.3 or later 1. z/VSE has achieved end of life and has been replaced by 21CS VSE n .
+Support for 21CS VSE n is provided by 21CS.
+For more information, see 21CS website.
+2. z/VM System Recovery Boost support benefits the 21CS VSE n guest environment when running on IBM z15 and later servers. z/VM 1.
+Running z/VM in a virtual machine (z/VM as a guest of z/VM, also known as "second-level") is functionally supported but is intended only for testing purposes for the second-level z/VM system and its guests (called "third-level" guests).
+Performance of the third-level guests will not compare favorably to what would be achieved running those guest workloads second-level.
+2. z/VM Guest Coupling Simulation is not supported in the z/VM guest.